 In 2020, the Unit for Consular Assistance provided nearly twice as much guidance compared to the previous year.
 In the spring, during the early stages of the coronavirus pandemic, personal guidance and advice were given to tens of thousands of travellers stranded abroad.
 Thousands of travellers were assisted in returning to Finland after air traffic ground to a sudden halt.

 Finland seeks membership of UN Human Rights Council

 Finland is seeking membership of the UN Human Rights Council (HRC) in 2022–2024.
 The campaign slogan: ”A Diverse World, Universal Human Rights”, underscores the universal nature of human rights.
 The election will take place at the UN General Assembly in October 2021.

-Changes to travel recommendations: avoid all travel to Brazil and South Africa
+Changes to travel recommendations: avoid all travel to Brazil, India and South Africa